Annealed Leap-Point Sampler for Multimodal Target Distributions: Computational Complexity of ALPS

 With the scaling results presented in Section~\ref{sec:theory} it is possible to theoretically gauge the scalability of ALPS as the dimensionality of the problem grows, at least in stylised problems where explicit calculation and limits are accessible.
 To be transparent, the problem of finding modes in the full generality of a $d$-dimensional multimodal distribution is well-known to scale exponentially with $d$.
 This is since modes can, relatively, have exponentially small (in $d$) basins of attraction e.g.\ \cite{Fong2019}.
 However the aim of ALPS is to achieve a robust and efficient method that explores the target distribution highly effectively, conditional upon finding the mode points.
 So we might hope to improve on this.

-Indeed, the question of how the PA component scales with $d$ has been addressed in the accompanying paper \cite{Roberts2020}.
-The approach in \cite{Roberts2020} is to analyse the inverse temperature process which converges within certain stylised sequences of target density as $d\to \infty $ to a limiting skew-Brownian motion process that is attained through appropriate time re-scaling of the process as the dimension grows in the setting when the modes are from an exponential power family.
+Indeed, the question of how the PA component scales with $d$ has been addressed in the accompanying paper \citet{Roberts2020}.
+The approach in \citet{Roberts2020} is to analyse the inverse-temperature process which converges within certain stylised sequences of target density as $d\to \infty $ to a limiting skew-Brownian motion process.
+This is attained through appropriate time re-scaling of the process as the dimension grows in the setting when the modes are from an exponential power family.
 The resulting complexity can be read off from the time re-scaling required to reach an ergodic non-trivial limit.

-We refer the reader to \cite{Roberts2020} for a precise description of these results.
+We refer the reader to Section 5 and in particular Corollaries 2 and 3 of \citet{Roberts2020} for a detailed description of these results (though note the typo in Corollary 3 which should be clear on reading the previous paragraph).
 For our purposes here, we note that these results suggest that the full version of ALPS has a mixing time that scales as $\mathcal{O}(d)$ and that if the QuanTA transformation-aided swap moves are not deployed (in favour of standard parallel tempering swap moves) then the mixing time scales as $\mathcal{O}(d[\log (d)]^2)$.

 It is noteworthy that the scalability of the full version of ALPS is identical in order to that of the random walk Metropolis algorithm in a uni-modal problem.
-As such, the intermodal mixing is coming at no extra mixing time cost to now be able to achieve global exploration of the Markov chain.
+As such, the inter-modal mixing is coming at no extra mixing time cost to now be able to achieve global exploration of the Markov chain.
 Of course additional cost is incurred computationally and this is now made explicit.

-In this setting (and approximately outside it) the optimal temperature schedule is geometrically spaced, \cite{Tawn2018a}.
-As such, the number of temperature levels required to reach a cold state (inverse temperature $\mathcal{O}(d)$ by Theorem~\ref{Thm:scaling}) using optimally spaced inverse temperatures is $\mathcal{O}(d^{1/2})$.
+In this setting (and approximately outside it) the optimal temperature schedule is geometrically spaced \citep{Tawn2018a}.
+As such, the number of temperature levels required to reach a cold state (inverse-temperature $\mathcal{O}(d)$ by Theorem~\ref{Thm:scaling}) using optimally spaced inverse-temperatures is $\mathcal{O}(d^{1/2})$.
 Using the arguments from \cite{Roberts2020} this implies that the mixing time of the inverse temperature is $\mathcal{O}(d)$.
-The leading cost for updating each temperature level per iteration of the algorithm comes from a $d$-dimensional matrix multiplication, thus has cost $\mathcal{O}(d^2)$.
-Combining the cost per iteration with the mixing time cost results from \cite{Roberts2020} suggest that the scalability of ALPS with dimension, $d$ is given by: